Twitchkidd/gfcom-dep-2020/content/blog/supa-smooth/index.md

 Oh, shoot, I need to speed up, it's been 15 minutes already?
 Go go go!

 // Well, I got a lot done, having the right amount of pressure is a wonderful thing, guess who's cleaning the bathroom though. 🤣

+Dawa and I are at the park now, it's really nice having a backup machine dedicated to working outside and moving either around the apartment or wherever else I might be.